Business Banking Secured Loan T&Cs

 Repaying your loan

-You must pay back the entire amount covered by the loan agreement (a) by the last day of the term; (b) if you sell or re-finance the secured assets; or (c) if we demand full payment because of a default event.
+You must pay back the entire amount covered by the loan agreement (including all outstanding interest, costs, charges and other amounts owed to us) (a) by the last day of the term; (b) if you sell or refinance the secured assets; or (c) if we demand full payment because of a default event.

-If you have an ‘interest only loan’, your regular payments will only cover the interest on your loan and you’ll have to pay off the capital at the end of your loan term.
+If you have an ‘interest only loan’, your regular payments will only cover the interest on your loan and you’ll have to pay off the capital and any other amounts owed to us at the end of your loan term.
 It’s your responsibility to make sure you do this, so we suggest you check your repayment plan regularly.
 If you have any concerns that you won’t be able to cover the full balance, you should contact us as soon as possible so we can work with you to discuss your available options.

 The amount you owe may increase if you borrow any additional money from us, miss any regular payments and/or don’t pay any charges when they fall due.